jianhe-fun/postgres_misc/README.md

 * **all_access.sql**. permission view for each (objects, role) in the current database. check the actual file for specific object and role.

+* **all_analyze**. stored procedure automate manual analyze in case autovaccum don't analyze it yet.
 * **all_bloat.sql**. table bloat estimation experiment. via view pg_stats or via pgstattuple_approx function.

 * **all_id.sql**. generally, some table have columns name as id.
 2 functions. first one to evaulate existence table column name (~* id) value equal to x.
 Second one, returns rows (same data type as the table) where column name = x.